Lambeth Palace Library

 – Incorporated Church Building Society (ICBS) (lambethpalacelibrary.org.uk)

 This collection is part of the Incorporated Church Building Society (ICBS) collection.
 These images are dated 1830 and signed by Abram Bentley, Architect.
+He is buried in the lower yard, with his wife Sarah and grandson Mathew.
+The inscription also includes a memorial to his married daughter Esther Shepherd who died in Norwalk, Connecticut, North America.

 Signed Abram Bentley, Architect – Incorporated Church Building Society (ICBS) (lambethpalacelibrary.org.uk)